bombchus/z64-music-wiki/docs/getting-started/tools.md

     The **ROM Description** is a data file containing music sequence format definitions, audiobank binary format definitions, addresses of key files and tables, and general program settings for SEQ64.
 The ABI data file (which only contains sequence format definitions) succeeded ROM description files for SEQ64 version 2.0 and above.
 The ROM descriptions provided with SEQ64 versions 1.0 and 1.5 are very old and contain less information as well as less accurate information.
 The ROM descriptions linked above are up-to-date and contain more information as well as more accurate information.

 === "Digital Audio Workstation"
-    **Digital Audio Workstations**, or **DAW(s)** for short, are where you create or edit conventional music files.
-For the purposes of creating music for *Ocarina of Time* and *Majora's Mask* you need a DAW that is capable of creating and editing `.mid` files.
+    **Digital Audio Workstations**, or **DAW(s)** for short, are where conventional music files are created or edited.
+For the purposes of creating music for *Ocarina of Time* and *Majora's Mask* a DAW that is capable of creating and editing `.mid` files is needed.
 The DAWs linked above are the most common DAWs used within the randomizer communities.

     Sekaiju is not a DAW, it is a MIDI sequencer; it lacks many of the standard audio features a regular DAW may have.